jamietanna/sarahseewhy.github.io/_posts/2020-09-28-on-purpose.md

 The third hardest thing is obviously naming.

-What I wish I'd know when I started as a developer was how important this question would be to me professionally.
+What I wish I'd known when I started as a developer was how important this question would be to me professionally.

 ### Why does it matter?